sssimonyang/bioinformatic/download/ENA_and_SRA.md

 ## use

-The ERR, SRR, PRJNA code can be directly used here, thus you can get rid of the generating url and running wget step.
+The ERR, SRR, PRJNA code can be directly used here, thus you can get rid of the generating url and running wget repeat.

 The `ena-ascp` and `ena-ftp` methods are likely to fail in mainland due to EBI website banned by GFW and I recommend to use `aws-http`.